A Scottish Soldier chords

 They are not the hills of | home / | / | | 𝄑 |

-• Level Of Ease: Very Easy with a capo
+• Level Of Ease: Very Easy.
+Easy guitar song with easy chords - ideal for beginners.

 Andy Stewart